openT2T/console/README.md

 ## Service Configuration

 This app requires some API secrets from external services.
-Configure them here, in order to use these services:
+If you will be using any of these services, follow the instructions in this section to configure them.

+> This section is optional.
+If you are not using any of these external services, you can safely ignore it.

-### Create Config File
+### 1. Create Config File
-Create Config.ts file under the "app" folder with the following contents.
-This file is listed in .gitignore to help avoid accidental check-in of secrets.
+Create a `config.ts` file under the "app" folder with the following contents.
+This file is listed in `.gitignore` to help avoid accidental check-in of secrets.

 ```ts
     export class Config {